martin-anderson-graham/martin-anderson-graham/README.md

 I am a software developer from Waco, Texas.
 Formerly a teacher and IT Director at a small school, I enjoy solving technical problems in pursuit of a shared organizational mission.
 I'm comfortable with Node.js, React, TypeScript, PostgreSQL, Python and Django.

-I'm currently working as a software developer at [PropertyMeld](https://www.propertymeld.com).
+I'm currently working as a software developer at [Property Meld](https://www.propertymeld.com).
 Find out more about me at my site <a href ='https://martingraham.dev/' target = "_blank">martingraham.dev</a>.

 <!--
 **martin-anderson-graham/martin-anderson-graham** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.